GMorDIE/gm-chain/docs/en/collatoooooor-instructions.md

 ``--bootnodes "/ip4/149.102.128.37/tcp/30333/ws/p2p/12D3KooWJqRDxZM7CeJ8ivpbLWSzmEe3AyEzo2Je9Ew9Mnaa9T1j" \``

-Before starting the node, create the base-path folder and give it the necessary permissions & ownership:

-``cd``

-``mkdir /var/lib/gm_chain``

 Let's start the collator:

-``chown root:root /var/lib/gm_chain``

-``sudo systemctl start gm_chain-collator.service``
+`sudo systemctl daemon-reload && sudo systemctl enable gm_chain-collator && sudo systemctl start gm_chain-collator.service`

 Now, let's check that the chain is running

-``systemctl status gm_chain-collator.service``
+``sudo systemctl status gm_chain-collator.service``

+If the service indicates it's "running" and you see no errors, you should be ok.
+If not, you can debug using one of the following:
+`sudo journalctl -fu gm_chain-collator`
+`sudo systemctl status --full --lines=100 gm_chain-collator`

-If you get no error messages, then you should be good... check if your node appears here (from your browser):
+Check if your node appears here (from your browser):

 ``https://telemetry.polkadot.io/#list/0x19a3733beb9cb8a970a308d835599e9005e02dc007a35440e461a451466776f8``

-Now, let's sync with Kusama, this process will take a long time, depending on your download speed (it needs to download something like 130 gb) if you don't do this step it will likely take even longer, which isn't ideal of course:
+Syncing the Kusama relaychain will take a long time, depending on your download speed (it needs to download something like 130 gb via P2P).
+If you'd like to accelerate that process you can download a snapshot of the Kusama relaychain to start with:

-``systemctl stop gm_chain-collator.service``
+``sudo systemctl stop gm_chain-collator.service``

 ``ls /var/lib/gm_chain``

 You should see "chains" and "polkadot" directories.

-``apt install curl lz4 tar``
+``sudo apt install curl lz4 tar``

 Enter y to continue if prompted.

-``rm -rf /var/lib/gm_chain/polkadot/chains/ksmcc3/*``
+``sudo rm -rf /var/lib/gm_chain/polkadot/chains/ksmcc3/*``

-``curl -o - -L https://ksm-rocksdb.polkashots.io/snapshot | lz4 -c -d - | tar -x -C /var/lib/gm_chain/polkadot/chains/ksmcc3``
+``sudo curl -o - -L https://ksm-rocksdb.polkashots.io/snapshot | sudo lz4 -c -d - | sudo tar -x -C /var/lib/gm_chain/polkadot/chains/ksmcc3``

 Once that's downloaded, we need to make sure you add your account to the collator, I would strongly reccomend making a new account for that... go to polkadot.js.org, and make a new account but save the "raw seed", and not the mnemonic.

-``/usr/local/bin/gm_chain/target/release/gm-chain-node key insert --base-path /var/lib/gm_chain --chain /usr/local/bin/gm_chain/res/kusama/kusama-parachain-live-raw.json --scheme Sr25519 --suri "your_private_key(RAW SEED)_here" --password-interactive --key-type aura``
+``/usr/local/bin/gm-chain-node key insert --base-path /var/lib/gm_chain --chain /var/lib/gm_chain/kusama-parachain-live-raw.json --scheme Sr25519 --suri "your_private_key(RAW SEED)_here" --password-interactive --key-type aura``

 Note: see more here if you want to double check the above https://docs.substrate.io/tutorials/get-started/trusted-network/#add-keys-to-the-keystore